- WGTE Announces New Radio Programs Beginning July 3

-- Views: 227 All Things Considered - Weekend Edition
+- Views: 233 Weekends on All Things Considered

 Saturdays and Sundays at 5:00 p.m.

 "All Things Considered" is the most listened-to, afternoon drive-time, news radio program in the country.
-In 1977, ATC expanded to seven days a week with a one-hour show on Saturdays and Sundays, currently hosted by Guy Raz (pictured).
+In 1977, "ATC" expanded to seven days a week with a one-hour show on Saturdays and Sundays, hosted by Arun Rath (pictured) from NPR West.

 - A Prairie Home Companion

 Sundays at 2:00 p.m.